Humanoid Robots and Humanoid AI: Review, Perspectives and Directions: Introduction

+The recent rapid advancements in deep learning, generative AI (GenAI), artificial general intelligence (AGI), and human-level AI \cite{goertzel2014artificial}, particularly by (multimodal) large language models (LLMs, MLLMs) \cite{MinRSVNSAHR24}, have substantially transformed the area of humanoid AI and the developments of AI humanoids. \textit{Human-like AI humanoids} emerge as AI robots integrated by not only human-looking appearances and structures but also human-like behaviors, facial expressions and even other human qualities, particularly realtime decision-making.
+AI humanoids, such as the lifelike Ameca \cite{Ameca}, while only a few, have witnessed remarkable progress, showcasing exceptional performance across various aspects and applications \cite{Zeng23}.

+Underpinning AI humanoids is the disciplinary convergence of GenAI, AGI and human-level AI with humanoid robotics, reshaping the area of humanoid AI. \textit{Humanoid AI} migrates into a symbiotic field synthesizing disciplines and areas including robotics, AI, human science, and social science.
+It transforms AI robots into AI humanoids that are characterized by human-looking and -like structures and functions and are empowered with intelligent capabilities of undertaking both trained and sophisticated untrained tasks at either design or run time and in either static or dynamic settings.
+Humanoid AI boosts the development of humanoids with multimodal, multilevel, multitask, multiaspect and multipurpose machine intelligence and task capabilities of integrating perception, recognition, conversation, interaction, and operations.
+Examples of such AI humanoids include Ameca, Phoenix, Optimus, H1, GR-1 and Figure 01 and nonhumanoid robot Google Robot Transformer (RT2).

-Humanoid AI has emerged into a human-AI-robotics-web-integrative ecosystem, as illustrated in Fig. \ref{fig:hrobot-ecosystem}.
-Humanoid AI is poised to revolutionize the landscape of the intelligent digital economy, societies, and cultures.
-Projections suggest a substantial growth trajectory, with the market size of humanoid robots anticipated to reach USD\$13.8 billion by 2028, boasting a staggering compound annual growth rate of 50\% per year according to MarketsandMarkets.
-Goldman Sachs predicts an even more substantial market valuation of USD\$38 billion by 2035.
-Meanwhile, generative AI commands an even larger market value, estimated at USD\$2.6-4.4 trillion annually, with a projected 7\% increase in global GDP \cite{Databricks23}.
+Humanoid AI is reshaping the landscape of not only robotics and humanoids but also the intelligent digital economy, societies, and cultures at an unprecedented pace.
+The rapid developments and evolution of AI humanoids are particularly driven by commercial ambitions, strategies, policies, technology transformation, and investment from government, traditional manufacturing companies, and technology leaders.
+Projections suggest a substantial growth trajectory of humanoid robots, with the market size of humanoid robots anticipated to reach USD\$38 billion or even USD\$243 billion by 2035, boasting a staggering compound annual growth rate of 13.8-50\% per year according to different market analysts.
+Meanwhile, GenAI commands an even larger market value, estimated at USD\$2.6-4.4 trillion annually, with a projected 7\% increase in global GDP\footnote{Databricks.
+The great acceleration: CIO perspectives on generative AI, MIT Technology Review Insights, 2023.}.

-However, despite these promising projections, only a limited number of humanoids are currently empowered by large language models (LLMs) or driven by generative AI.
-This discrepancy highlights significant untapped potential, as well as gaps and opportunities within the realm of humanoid AI, particularly in the domain of AI-empowered humanoid robotics.